‘Expendables 4’ Finally Confirmed, And Sylvester Stallone Promises It Will Be ‘Something Different’

 First, a little context.
 The Expendables franchise is, without a doubt, one of the great powerhouses of the action genre.
 A huge budget is spent on each movie – close to $100 million, according to box office info site The Numbers– and the films have raked in an average of $263 million each worldwide.

-The nearly all-male cast of main characters changes and grows a bit in each Expendables installment, but it is consistently chock-full of A-list action stars that can help the movies achieve the signature Expendables style of packing every scene with high-intensity, explosion-filled, testosterone-fueled tension and ferocity.
+The nearly all-male cast of main characters changes and grows a bit in each Expendables installment, but it is consistently chock-full of A-list action stars that can help the movies achieve the signature Expendables style of packing every scene with high-intensity, explosion-filled, testosterone-fueled tension, and ferocity.

 And who could possibly bring more star power to an action role than the man who brought to life Rocky Balboa and John Rambo, two of the most iconic personas in heart-pumping action cinema?
 We are talking, of course, about Sylvester Stallone, the man, the legend.